Lima Peru: Our 2023 detailed guide from how to get there, where to stay, what to do and much much more!

 Peru Hop offers a safe option for making your way to Lima with stops along the way to appreciate the real beauty of Peru.
 With a variety of passes to choose from, all counting with an onboard bilingual guide to assist you, you will be glad to have discovered so many gems on the road to Lima.
 Best of all, Peru Hop will drop you off right at your hotel/hostel’s door in Lima.

-Peru was declared the world’s leading culinary destination in 2012, with many world-famous chefs predicting Peruvian cuisine to be the next big thing, so don’t miss the chance to taste it in Lima, the heart of Peru.
 Lima has a thriving restaurant scene where you can taste for yourself why Peruvian cuisine has been attracting so much attention in recent years.
-We recommend hopsters try ceviche (the traditional raw fish dish cooked only with lemon), causa de atún, yucas, lomo saltado…we could go on and on!
-Quite often the best ceviche isn’t found in the most expensive restaurants, and can be found in some market stalls or street sellers, so our Peruvian guides will show you exactly where are the best and most affordable places to devour these incredible dishes.
+We recommend everyone try ceviche (the traditional raw fish dish cooked only with lemon), causa de atún, yucas, lomo saltado…we could go on and on!
+If possible you can try booking at Central (ranked #1 restaurant in the whole world) or Maido but chances are all slots are full.
+For best value we recommend SAHA Rooftop!

 Lima is a vibrant and culturally rich city and you should make the most of its generous selections of museums and galleries while visiting.
 No matter the taste or preferences, Lima truly has something for everybody.
 At Peru Hop we have selected the following places that we love and that we think you should not miss while passing through this exciting city.